Our Sponsors

 Different types of cries

-When responding to your child's cries, try to meet her most pressing need first.
-If she's cold and hungry and her diaper is wet, warm her up, change her diaper, and then feed her.
-If there's a shrieking or panicked quality to the cry, consider if a piece of clothing or something else is making her uncomfortable.
+When responding to your child's cries, try to meet their most pressing need first.
+If they're cold and hungry and their diaper is wet, warm them up, change their diaper and then feed them.
+If there's a shrieking or panicked quality to the cry, consider if a piece of clothing or something else is making them uncomfortable.
 Perhaps a strand of hair is caught around a finger or toe.
-If she's warm, dry, and well fed but the crying won't stop, try the following consoling techniques.
-Find the ones that work best for your baby:

 • Rocking, either in a rocking chair or in your arms as you sway from side to side